 Preparation, partnership, and flexibility.
 Three words that don’t often come to mind when we talk about the structure and development of a content management system.
 But within our project with the American Physical Therapy Association (APTA), an industry organization focused on providing insight and education to physical therapists, we were able to provide all three — preparation, partnership, and flexibility.

 There’s a line of demarcation on nearly every project — the point in which we move from figuring out the work to actually doing the work.
 We take both parts very seriously, which is why we dedicate the beginning of our projects to a detailed discovery process that helps us iteratively scope a technical plan — both so we have a great idea of what we might be building, and our clients have a good understanding of how much each part might cost.

 With APTA, our role began as a translator.
-APTA would be building its new website, implementing new user functionality, and learning Episerver all at the same time — and Blend’s role was to ensure all of those happened successfully.
+APTA would be building its new website, implementing new user functionality, and learning Episerver (now Optimizely) all at the same time — and Blend’s role was to ensure all of those happened successfully.

 Taking existing design mocks, requirements, and technical specifications, Blend was tasked with creating a full technical plan — essentially, a blueprint for the Episerver installation itself.
 We handled this through an iterative scoping project, where requirements are spelled out a bit at a time, and prioritized for both budget and minimum viable product.
 Our goal is to keep surprises to a minimum — in a way that provides ongoing updates to the overall budget and decisions that might affect that budget.